 Take a look to the requirements.txt file of the project where all the dependencies are declared.
 Keep in mind: this file might not contain all the recursive dependencies.

-Now we are going to download all the dependencies: jump into the root of the project and launch the following command from the terminal:
+Now we are going to download all the dependencies: jump into the root of the project and launch the following command (the first one for a single dependency, the second one for the entire list of requirements) from the terminal:

 pip download itsdangerous==2.0.1 Collecting itsdangerous==2.0.1 Using cached itsdangerous-2.0.1-py3-none-any.whl (18 kB) Saved ./itsdangerous-2.0.1-py3-none-any.whl Successfully downloaded itsdangerous